inet-tub/self-adjusting-firewall/follow/README.md

 # build

-Run the `setup.sh` script to automate the build process. **Make failing when cloned from github.
-Makefile issues somewhere with absolute paths** but the executable in the repo works just fine.
-See below.
+Run the `setup.sh` script to automate the build process.
 ```bash

 ./setup.sh